mnemnion/orb/doc/md/Orbit/section.md

 end
 ```

-Lookahead, counting blank lines, return the number\.
+Lookahead, counting blank lines, return the number.

-\- lines: the full lines array of the section
+- lines: the full lines array of the section
-\- linum: current index into lines
+- linum: current index into lines

-\- returns: number of blank lines forward of index
+- returns: number of blank lines forward of index

 ```lua
 local function fwdBlanks(lines, linum)